7 children in protective custody as Placerville police investigate boy’s death

 “That's why I feel my children are in danger,” she explained.

-Police said the seven children living in the home, including Sutkay’s children, were placed in protective custody as the investigation continued.
+Police said the seven children living in the home, including Sutkay’s children, were placed into protective custody as the investigation continued.

 However, authorities would not comment on any possible suspects and repeated that the case was still considered a “suspicious death.”